angelofallars/pomoff/README.md

 The config file is located in the /config directory of the pomoff folder.
 ```

+## Configuration

+In the `config.py` file, you can edit the duration of the work and break
+intervals, change the sound and volume of the end-of-interval bell and more.

 ## Contributing

 Have any ideas on how to make the code better?
 Feel free to contribute code by